ppy/osu-wiki/wiki/Contests/en.md

 ## osu!remix

-osu!remix is a contest where musicians were tasked with remixing nekodex's "circles" track, which was osu!'s main menu theme song at the time.
+osu!remix was a contest where musicians were tasked with remixing nekodex's "circles" track, which was osu!'s main menu theme song at the time.
 It was the first contest to be handled via the [Community Contests listing](https://osu.ppy.sh/community/contests) and has only been run once.
 Its results can be found [here](https://osu.ppy.sh/community/contests/1).

 ## Community Contests